UWC2-PYTHON/ProgrammingInPython/source/modules/Files.rst

     UnicodeDecodeError: 'utf-8' codec can't decode byte 0xff in position 0: invalid start byte

-In Python2, it's less likely that you'll get an error like this -- it doesn't try to decode the file as it's read -- even for text files -- so it's a bit tricky and more error prone.

 **NOTE:** If you want to actually DO anything with a binary file, other than passing it around, then you'll need to know a lot about how the details of what the bytes in the file mean -- and most likely, you'll use a library for that -- like an image processing library for the jpeg example above.